18F/before-you-ship/pages/index.md

 ## Post-Launch Releases

-For every release after you've already done the above for a public launch, you should consider: _(Explained in detail above.)_
+For every release after you've already publicly launched your product, you should consider: _(Explained in detail above.)_

 * Accessibility review
 * Adding milestone features to the event calendar